mondaycom/monday-graphql-api/packages/api/README.md

 ## Important

-For now, all the exported types will correspond to the 2024-04 version, with no regard to the version you specify.
+For now, all the exported types will correspond to the 2024-04 version.

+For the conviniecne of monday app developers, this CLI is included in the [@mondaydotcomorg/apps-cli](https://www.npmjs.com/package/@mondaycom/apps-cli).
-If you need a different version OR When you'l want to write your own TYPED queries, you have two options:
+If you want to use it on it’s own, you can install [@mondaydotcomorg/setup-api](https://www.npmjs.com/package/@mondaydotcomorg/setup-api).

-1. If you aren't a monday app developer, use @mondaydotcomorg/setup-api
-2. If you are a monday app developer, use @mondaydotcomorg/apps-cli in your app root directory, and choose the api:generate option
 (you can find more about app development here [monday-apps-sdk](https://developer.monday.com/apps/docs/introduction-to-the-sdk))

 ## Usage